SS Bovic: History

 In April 1917 she was requisitioned for war service.

-She resumed White Star Line service between 1919, before going back to the Manchester Joint Service in 1921.
+She resumed White Star Line service between 1919, continuing to sail between Liverpool and New York until April 1922.

-In January 1922 she was sold to the Leyland Line and renamed Colonian, and her masts were back to their normal height.
+In April 1922 she was sold to the Leyland Line and renamed Colonian, and her masts were back to their normal height.
+She ran aground later that year in the St Lawrence river, but was refloated without damage.
+Two years later, her deck and side plating was redone in Liverpool by Harland and Wolff, and in the same year, rescued the crew of the sinking American steamship Santiago.
 She was scrapped at Rotterdam in 1928.